leonawicz/tabr/README.md

 `"A"` is not, nor is `"z"`.
 There are other pieces of valid syntax than just the lowercase letters `a` through `g` and sharp and flat notation.
-The most important for specifying pitch is to indicate the octave number, either in tick (comma and single quote) or integer format.
+The most important for specifying pitch is to indicate the octave number, either in tick (recommended; comma and single quote) or integer format (not recommended, more limited utility).
 For all the available syntax specifications and related details see the package vignettes.

 Noteworthiness can be checked on any character string.
-No supplemental class is required.
 When defining noteworthy strings you can define them like any other character vector.
 However, you will notice that package functions that operate on noteworthy strings and whose output is another noteworthy string will yield a string with the supplemental `noteworthy` class.
 This has its own print and summary methods.
-If you remove the class with a common R operation like `as.character()`, it does not impact any subsequent musical manipulation beyond the need to reperform a noteworthy check.
+Several other generic methods are also implemented for the class so it is recommended to use the class.
+While many functions will attempt to coerce a string to `noteworthy`, note all will and some methods are implemented specifically for the class.

 ``` r
 x <- "g#, c d# g#c'd#'"